 result = agent_executor.invoke({

-"input": "What was France's GDP in 2025 and how does it compare to Germany?"
+"input": "What is France's GDP in 2025 and how does it compare "

 })